hpcleuven/VscDocumentation/source/compute/software/matlab_getting_started.rst

 the option ``-singleCompThread``.
 This is important when a number of processes are to run concurrently on the same node (e.g., worker framework).

-In addition to the matlab executable (``main`` in this example``), the compiler also generates a wrapper file (``run_main.sh`` in this example) that can be used to invoke the matlab executable.
-It sets environment variable LD_LIBRARY_PATH to make sure that the matlab runtime libraries can be found by the executable, and next runs the executable.
+In addition to the MATLAB executable (``main`` in this example), the compiler also generates a wrapper file (``run_main.sh`` in this example) that can be used to invoke the MATLAB executable.
+It sets environment variable LD_LIBRARY_PATH to make sure that the MATLAB runtime libraries can be found by the executable, and next runs the executable.

-The wrapper expects a first argument that provides the rootdir of the matlab installation that is being used.
-With a matlab module, that rootdir is given by environment variable EBROOTMATLAB.
+The wrapper expects a first argument that provides the rootdir of the MATLAB installation that is being used.
+With a MATLAB module, that rootdir is given by environment variable EBROOTMATLAB.
 Additional arguments are passed on to the compiled executable.